 As part of my role I regularly give talks and presentations on social media and engagement.
 If you are interested in attending one of these or would to have a look through materials from previous presentations see the dedicated Presentations & Publications area of the blog – these materials usually also appear on our fantastic official EDINA Presentations and Publications page which is well worth exploring.
 I will also try to share news of events I am planning to attend – so do say “hello!” when you see me out and about.

-For the last three years I have been part of the organising committee for the annual Repository Fringe events and I am also part of the Host Organising Committee for the Open Repositories 2012 conference which is being hosted in Edinburgh.
+For the last six years I have been part of the organising committee for the annual Repository Fringe events and I am also part of the Host Organising Committee for the Open Repositories 2012 conference which is being hosted in Edinburgh.

-I am (since Spring 2012) the editor of the Social Media page for the University of Edinburgh BITS Magazine.
+I am also (since Spring 2012) the editor of the Social Media page for the University of Edinburgh BITS Magazine.
 So, if you have a fantastic Social Media activity or project anywhere at the University I’d love to hear about it for future issues!

 About This Blog